cauerego/cauerego.github.io/_posts/2015-12-25-new-blog-platform-once-again.markdown

 Discourse ([my previous blogging platform](http://talk.cregox.com/c/blog)) was never pretty or fast enough.
 More and more I want to have a better place for taking notes, instead of Google keep, which offers no backup or versioning.

 On top of this, GitHub rocks hard, is blazing fast even on mobile and Jeff, the discourse owner, [is a huge ass](https://what.thedailywtf.com/t/the-incoherent-ramblings-of-the-discojuice-huffing-dude/53070/164?u=cregox).
-He's smart and competent, but discourse isn't as good as he paints and, although I've had no personal huge problems with it yet I can now already foresee them (thanks to DailyWTF and @fbmac).
+He's smart and competent, but discourse isn't as good as he paints and, although I've had no personal big problems with it yet I can now already foresee them (thanks to DailyWTF and @fbmac).

 So, I was trying out Jekyll with prose.io and just now, very luckily, found this.
 Tiny press.
 Just awesome!
 If I can connect comments to muut, flarum or even discourse (not so sure about Disqus) I'll _probably_ switch blog platform again pretty soon! :)